-So, we plan plan to play 100 holes of golf in a single day - September 24.
+For the 2nd year, we plan plan to play 100 holes of golf in a single day - September 16.

 In solidarity with millions who walk dozens of miles both ways, every day to find unclean water, we are raising awareness and money (our own money included) to bring clean water to people in need.

 Our goal is to raise $12,000 to help transform the lives of children and families living on the islands of Zanzibar and Pemba in Tanzania.
 More than 5,000 people in the arid region where our water project will be located will be served by this project.
 Funds will support:

 - The cost of the drilling operations (rig and crew support)